The Ford F-350 is a powerhouse when it comes to towing capacity, but it has evolved over the years to become what it is today.

 Some F-350's in the tow charts stated that in order to achieve some of the figures that were listed, you would need to have a towing package or GVWR package installed.

-This is usually a hard thing to verify as Ford does not really make any identifying clues for which models have the towing/GVWR package installed.
+This is usually a hard thing to verify as Ford does not really make any identifying clues for which models have any of their optional packages installed.

 As always, I would recommend that you take your vehicle to the dealer to see if it has any sort of package installed.